Harnessing the wind: Historic offshore wind project now producing energy off Virginia Beach coast

-VIRGINIA BEACH (WAVY) — Dominion Energy is investing billions of dollars to change the energy equation in Hampton Roads, Virginia and the United States as a whole.
+VIRGINIA BEACH, Va.
+(WAVY) — Dominion Energy is investing billions of dollars to change the energy equation in Hampton Roads, Virginia and the United States as a whole.

 That includes giving up fossil fuels for the clean energy of wind and sun.